Marek’s disease is an insidious ailment that catches many keepers by surprise.

-If the bird becomes immune suppressed at a later time in life, the virus may emerge at that time causing symptoms.
+If the bird becomes immune suppressed later in life, the virus may emerge at that time, causing symptoms.

 Should I Vaccinate My Birds?

-The birds that do not die from it, will be carriers for the rest of their lives, so you should not sell, give or loan your birds to other flock owners.
+The birds that do not die from it will be carriers for the rest of their lives, so you should not sell, give or loan your birds to other flock owners.

 Some flock owners have had chicks vaccinated at the hatcheries only to have them die later from a different strain.

-If you show your birds, vaccination is highly recommended- as your girls will be in contact with other hens and the likelihood of them catching Marek’s is greatly increased.
+Your girls will likely be in contact with other hens, and the likelihood of them catching Marek’s is significantly increased.

 Many keepers and poultry people recommend that you do vaccinate since Marek’s seems to be very pervasive.

 If you have older birds that have not been vaccinated, it is possible to vaccinate them at any time.

-When Do Chickens Show Signs of Marek’s Disease
+When Do Chickens Show Signs of Marek’s Disease?

 Unfortunately, some chickens may never show signs of the disease, and each type of Marek’s disease can present itself differently.

-For example, the neurological form typically has an incubation period anywhere from 3 to about 30 days after exposure.
+For example, the neurological form typically has an incubation period from 3 to about 30 days after exposure.